The Voice (American TV series)

-The Voice is an American singing reality competition television series broadcast on NBC.
-It premiered during the spring television cycle on April 26, 2011.
-Based on the original The Voice of Holland and part of The Voice franchise, it has aired twenty-two seasons and aims to find unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers, age 13 or over, drawn from public auditions.
+The Voice is an American singing reality competition television series that premiered on NBC on April 26, 2011.
+Based on the original The Voice of Holland and part of The Voice franchise, it has aired 27 seasons and aims to find unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers drawn from public auditions.
+Singers must be at least 13 years of age to compete.

 The winner is determined by television viewers voting by telephone, internet, SMS text, and iTunes Store purchases of the audio-recorded artists' vocal performances.
 They receive US$100,000 and a record deal with Universal Music Group for winning the competition.
-The winners of the twenty-two seasons have been: Javier Colon, Jermaine Paul, Cassadee Pope, Danielle Bradbery, Tessanne Chin, Josh Kaufman, Craig Wayne Boyd, Sawyer Fredericks, Jordan Smith, Alisan Porter, Sundance Head, Chris Blue, Chloe Kohanski, Brynn Cartelli, Chevel Shepherd, Maelyn Jarmon, Jake Hoot, Todd Tilghman, Carter Rubin, Cam Anthony, Girl Named Tom, and Bryce Leatherwood.
+The winners of the twenty-seven seasons have been: Javier Colon, Jermaine Paul, Cassadee Pope, Danielle Bradbery, Tessanne Chin, Josh Kaufman, Craig Wayne Boyd, Sawyer Fredericks, Jordan Smith, Alisan Porter, Sundance Head, Chris Blue, Chloe Kohanski, Brynn Cartelli, Chevel Shepherd, Maelyn Jarmon, Jake Hoot, Todd Tilghman, Carter Rubin, Cam Anthony, Girl Named Tom, Bryce Leatherwood, Gina Miles, Huntley, Asher HaVon, Sofronio Vasquez, and Adam David.
+Notable contestants who did not win but went on to have success on the Billboard charts afterwards include Morgan Wallen, Melanie Martinez, Libianca, Christina Grimmie, Loren Allred, Nicolle Galyon, Koryn Hawthorne and Fousheé.

 The series employs a panel of four coaches who critique the artists' performances and guide their teams of selected artists through the remainder of the season.
 They also compete to ensure that their act wins the competition, thus making them the winning coach.
-The original panel featured Christina Aguilera, CeeLo Green, Adam Levine, and Blake Shelton; the panel for the current twenty-third season features Shelton, Kelly Clarkson, Niall Horan, and Chance the Rapper.
-Other coaches from previous seasons include Shakira, Usher, Gwen Stefani, Pharrell Williams, Miley Cyrus, Alicia Keys, Jennifer Hudson, John Legend, Nick Jonas, Ariana Grande, and Camila Cabello.
-In the fifteenth season, Kelsea Ballerini was featured as an off-screen fifth coach for "Comeback Stage" contestants.
+The original panel featured Christina Aguilera, CeeLo Green, Adam Levine, and Blake Shelton; the panel for the current twenty-eighth season features Michael Bublé, Niall Horan, Reba McEntire, and Snoop Dogg.
+Other coaches from previous seasons include Shakira, Usher, Gwen Stefani, Pharrell Williams, Miley Cyrus, Alicia Keys, Kelly Clarkson, Jennifer Hudson, John Legend, Nick Jonas, Ariana Grande, Camila Cabello, Chance the Rapper, Dan + Shay, and Kelsea Ballerini.
+In the fifteenth season, Ballerini was featured as an off-screen fifth coach for "Comeback Stage" contestants.
 Bebe Rexha took over as the "Comeback Stage" coach for the sixteenth season.

 Concept

-An adaptation of the Dutch show The Voice of Holland, NBC announced the show under the name The Voice of America in December 2010; its name was soon shortened to The Voice.
-(The name "Voice of America" was already in use by the U.S. government for its overseas radio service.)
-In each season, the winner receives $100,000 and a record deal with Universal Republic Records (seasons 1 & 2) or later Universal Music Group (season 3–present).
+An adaptation of the Dutch show The Voice of Holland, NBC announced the show under the name The Voice of America in December 2010; its name was soon shortened to The Voice due the association of the former name with a popular US news and radio broadcaster.
+Notably, the American edition of the series is the only one in the franchise that does not feature its country's name.
+In each season, the winner receives $100,000 and a record deal with Universal Republic Records (seasons 1 and 2) or later Universal Music Group (season 3–present).